Scripture Reference: Jeremiah 36

 Jeremiah continued to warn the people of Judah that their nation would be destroyed if they did not repent (say they were sorry and change their ways) and follow God.
 The Lord commanded Jeremiah to write these warnings on a scroll and read it to the people.
 Jeremiah dictated the words to his secretary, Baruch, and then told him to go to the temple and read it to the people.
 Eventually, the scroll was read to King Jehoiakim.
 He did not want to repent so he cut the scroll into pieces and threw the pieces into a fire.
 He wanted Baruch and Jeremiah arrested but the Lord kept them safely hidden.
 Jeremiah and Baruch wrote the scroll again and began preaching that the nation of Judah would be destroyed because the king and the people did not repent.

 The year was 605/4 BC.
 Jehoiakim was still the ruler of Judah.
 The King of Egypt had appointed him and he did not obey God.
-Although he ruled eleven years, he was a puppet king to Egypt.
+Although he ruled for eleven years, he was a puppet king to Egypt.
+He did what the king of Egypt wanted him to do.

 The end of Judah was imminent.
 Already, the king of Babylon was attacking and carrying off captives.
 Daniel (next week’s story) was one of the early captives taken off to Babylon.
 That probably happened not long before this week’s story.
 It was almost twenty years later when Jerusalem finally completely fell to the Babylonians.
 Background Information on the Divided Kingdom.

 Judah was in terrible shape.
 King Jehoiakim did not respect or worship God.
 He resented the prophet Jeremiah always telling him he was wrong.
-Jeremiah continued to declare the word of the Lord but he avoided the king and his officials for the sake of his own safety.
+Jeremiah continued to declare the word of the Lord but avoided the king and his officials for his own safety.

 When this message from the Lord came to Jeremiah he knew he would have to be careful in presenting it to the people.
 He could not preach it openly or he would be arrested.
 The wisdom of the Lord is shown in commanding that his word be recorded on a scroll.
 The scroll could be read and copied even when Jeremiah himself could not be present.
 Considering the future fall of Jerusalem and the migration of the Jews, the written word was a sure way to keep the message alive.

 Before the invention of books, both the Old Testament and New Testament writings were copied on scrolls, which were sheets of papyrus or leather glued end to end and rolled up on rods.
+The Old Testament writings were probably originally written on and copied on leather scrolls.
+The New Testament writings were written and copied on papyrus scrolls.
 Papyrus scrolls, which had been manufactured in Egypt since 3000 BC, were made from the papyrus reed, which grew readily along the Nile.
 Two layers of these strips, one in horizontal rows and one in vertical rows, were laid atop one another and bonded together to form thick, rough sheets of paper.

 The language used in the scroll would have been Hebrew.
 The Hebrew alphabet had 22 letters.
-Text was written from right to left.
+The text was written from right to left.
 Originally, all of the letters were consonants so it is almost impossible to determine the original pronunciation of Hebrew words.

-There are some Hebrew words which have come to be used in modern English language.
-Two examples are “myrrh” and “jubilee”.
+There are some Hebrew words that have come to be used in the modern English language.
+Two examples are “myrrh” and “jubilee.”

 Way to Introduce the Story: